PROSE Patients - FAQs

 Q. Where can I purchase my cleaning supplies?

-A. Please see the comprehensive PROSE Solution and Accessory Buying Guide for more information.
+A. Please see the BostonSight PROSE Prosthetic Device Use and Care Guide for more information.

 Q. Is H²O² (brown bottle hydrogen peroxide) approved for use with BostonSight PROSE devices and if so, how do I use it?